logo

 10 Nov 2021

-Have you ever heard about the Twelve-wired Bird-of-Paradise?
+Have you ever heard of the Twelve-Wired Bird-of-Paradise?
 It is scientifically known as Seleucidis melanoleucus.

 [ADVERTISEMENT]

-This bird derived its name from the Latin word, Seleucidis, which means god-sent migratory birds to destroy or combat locusts.
-Melanoleuca on the other hand means black and white.
+This bird derives its name from the Latin word 'Seleucidis,' which means 'god-sent migratory birds' that destroy or combat locusts.
+'Melanoleuca,' on the other hand, means 'black and white.'

-Featured in this article are both its male and female birds.
-You will find out their differences when you browse through the photos.
+This article features both male and female birds, and you will discover their differences as you browse through the photos.

-Noticeably different from its female breed, the adult male’s upper parts including its head has velvety black color.
-Its lower breast feathers are green-tipped.
+Noticeably different from the female, the adult male has velvety black upper parts, including its head, and its lower breast feathers are green-tipped.

-The male breed’s flank flumes and underpants are colored bright yellow.
+The male's flank flumes and underpants are bright yellow.
 Interestingly, this yellow color fades after death.

-Meanwhile, the adult female’s underparts have uniformed black bars.
-Both sexes exhibit similarities though in some of their body parts like the eyes, feet, and legs, which are both pinkish.
+Meanwhile, the adult female's underparts have uniform black bars.
+Both sexes exhibit similarities in some body parts, such as the eyes, feet, and legs, which are pinkish.

-In body size, the females are way bigger.
-Females grow to about 35 centimeters. while males, around 33 centimeters.
+In terms of body size, females are significantly larger, growing to about 35 centimeters, while males reach around 33 centimeters.

-They thrive in swampy forests areas as well as flat lowlands and feed on nectar, insects, frogs, arthropods, and fruits.
+They thrive in swampy forest areas as well as flat lowlands, feeding on nectar, insects, frogs, arthropods, and fruits.

-These species live in abundant numbers so that means they have not been considered to be among those nearing extinction.
+These species exist in abundant numbers, meaning they are not considered to be nearing extinction.

-If you want to know more about this interesting bird, then keep on reading and check the photos below.
+If you want to learn more about this fascinating bird, keep reading and check out the photos below.

 [ADVERTISEMENT]